 Flea Markets in Central Prague

-Be sure to go to one of the many flea markets in Prague, because no matter how many you visit, each time you are bound to find exclusive gems.
-Rummage through piles of cd’s, vinyls, retro fashion and knick-knacks.
+Flea markets in Prague: be sure to go to one of the many flea markets because no matter how many you visit, each time you are bound to find exclusive gems.
+Rummage through piles of Cd’s, vinyls, retro fashion and knick-knacks.
 Prague flea markets are the ideal place to bargain for the perfect souvenir to take home.
-What’s more they often often double as Farmer’s Markets with organic products and produce.
+What’s more they often often double as Farmers’ Markets selling organic products and produce.

 When you are looking for a flea market in Prague, you are lucky because the city has several, although some are way out in the suburbs.
 The flea markets at Tylova Namesti and Naplavka – Rasinovo embankment are close to central Prague and easy to reach by tram.
 If you love 1960s and 1970s stuff, you will enjoy the flea markets in Prague to your heart’s content.
 The Czechs are stripping their homes of everything that is old-fashioned and reminds them of Communist days, but what we call retro and vintage.